DavidDoes/unbound-collective/README.md

 ## Dashboard
 Upon clicking `My Submissions`, users can see all of their submissions in one place, and may choose to delete them if necessary.

-Upon clicking `My Challenges`, users can see all of their challenges in one place.
+Upon clicking `My Challenges`, users can see all of their challenges in one place, and may choose to edit the title of one of their challenges.

 # Technologies
 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)